Most young people require a sports physical before they can take part in school athletics or activities.

 When a sports or activities physical is needed

-The requirement for when and how often a physical is needed is mandated by each state.
+The requirement for when and how often a physical is needed is set by each state.

 It is recommended that these checkups be completed six weeks prior to the start of either the school or activity season that your child is participating in.